Considerations for PPG Trike Pilots

 Four is great for Learning

-However, once you have learned the basics of the techniques of inflation, balanced taxiing and practiced liftoff, there is little need for four wheels, unless you like the look of it.
+Once you have learned the basics of the techniques of inflation, balanced taxiing and practiced liftoff, there is little need for four wheels, unless you like the look of it.

 It's Also a Matter of Style

 For some pilots, the look of the Quad is simply irresistable.
 For others, it's simply a flying marshmellow roaster, with wheels sticking out in more places than they're needed.
+Some say that the quad has an extra "training wheel" attached to it!

 Realistically, three wheels will be more efficient, with a single wheel leading the way, cutting through the air more effectively.
 Looking at (or being looked at) three wheels or four is often, again, a matter ot the preference of the individual pilot.